ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The *unwrapped phase* file shows the results of the phase unwrapping process.
 This is the main interferogram output.
 - The *wrapped phase* file indicates the interferogram phase after applying the adaptive filter immediately before unwrapping. *(optional)*
 - The *line-of-sight displacement* file indicates the displacement in meters along the look direction of the sensor. *(optional)*
 - The *vertical displacement* is generated from the line of sight displacement values, and makes the assumption that deformation only occurs in the vertical direction.
-Note that this assumption may not hold true in cases where the deformation also has a horizontal component.
+Note that this assumption may not hold true in cases where the deformation also has a horizontal component. *(optional)*
 - The *look vectors* &#966 and &#952 describe the elevation and orientation angles of the sensor's look direction. *(optional)*
 - The *incidence angle* maps indicate the angle between the incident signal and the surface normal of either the terrain (local incidence angle) or the ellipsoid (ellipsoid incidence angle). *(optional)*
 - The *DEM* file gives the local terrain heights in meters, with a geoid correction applied. *(optional)*